Part 1 – Model Construction

 I would rather not call it the “Humanist Ideology”.
 There are potentially a number of humanist ideologies, and I know some older humanists who do not subscribe to the current Diversity Ideology.
 Neither would I call it a secular ideology as both humanism and the diversity beliefs are held by many in the Christian church who have liberal views on the authority of the Bible.
-Humanism is not contrary to belief in a God, despite the stance of the British Humanist Association.
+Humanism is not contrary to a belief in a God, despite the stance of the British Humanist Association.
 Humanism is about the human source of authority with regard to truth.
 The liberal/conservative battle within the Christian church is ultimately based on whether the source of authority is determined by people now, or fixed in either divine revelation, or handed-down tradition, depending on the brand of conservatism.
 It is a Christian version of the humanism versus revelation conflict.

 I prefer not to use the description “liberal progressive”.
-The word liberal is capable of a number of meanings: open to new ideas; broadness of viewpoint; a political party; advocate of freedom.
+The word liberal is capable of a number of meanings: open to new ideas; the broadness of viewpoint; a political party; advocate of freedom.
 I suspect liberal progressive people are much narrower in scope than these other definitions suggest.
 Progressive implies there is always a sense of change.
 But the new ideology has specific targets, which if achieved it may well stay at, thus becoming conservative!
 I prefer to name the ideology by what it is trying to achieve, not its sense of motion.

 Government: Department of Work and Pensions: Equality and Diversity

-Adherence to their equality and diversity principles is built in to their performance monitoring and management.
+Adherence to their equality and diversity principles is built into their performance monitoring and management.